When you create a list in Excel, do you automatically convert that list to a formatted table?

 More Table Tips

-For more tips on working with tables, please visit the Excel Tables page on my Contextures website.
+For more tips on working with tables, visit the Excel Tables page on my Contextures website.

 Watch the Video

-If you haven’t made a formatted table before, you can watch this video, to see the steps.
+If you haven’t made a formatted table before, watch this video, to see the steps.

 The video is also on the Excel Tables page on my Contextures website.